cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-cydia.md

 ## Introduction

-This page is optional, but helpful if you are unfamiliar with jailbreaking.
+Cydia is incredibly outdated.
+If you are using Electra, Chimera, Odyssey, or Checkra1n, please consider using [Sileo](sileo){:target="_blank"}
 {: .notice--info}

 Cydia is a package manager that has been used since the start of jailbreaking in 2008.
-It can be used to install tweaks and themes and is still running 11 years later.
+It can be used to install tweaks and themes.

 ![]({{ "/assets/images/cydia_picture.jpg" | absolute_url }})